Sony Ericsson Z800i

 Sony Ericsson Z800i is a 3G mobile phone developed by Sony Ericsson and released in 2005.
 The Z800i is a phone that is identical to the Vodafone branded Sony Ericsson V800 (or 802SE in Japan).

 It is a 3G and Tri-band phone weighing 128 grams.
 It has a 1.3-megapixel rotating camera (that can rotate 180 degrees, called the MotionEye camera), that lets you take photos, video and use it during Video Calls.

-It is a quite well featured, for its time, 3G phone that supports WAP 2.0, UMTS (or the slower GPRS), polyphonic ringtones in MIDI up to 72 tones, and Java applications.
-You can store multimedia files in its internal memory (5 MBs) or in a Memory Stick PRO Duo card.
+It supports WAP 2.0, UMTS (or the slower GPRS), polyphonic ringtones in MIDI up to 72 tones, and Java applications.
+Multimedia files can be stored in its internal memory (5 MBs) or in a Memory Stick PRO Duo card.